 Each year, Otonabee Conservation celebrates National Forest Week with tree plantings throughout our watershed.
-This year is no exception, with tree planting events that will take place throughout the fall.
-We will plant 5,690 trees with the generous support from community partners, including City of Peterborough, Selwyn Township, Siemens Canada, Brock Mission, and Peterborough Regional Health Centre, and with generous financial support from Tree Canada, TD Canada Trust, and One Tree Planted.
+This year is no exception, with tree planting events that will take place throughout the Fall.
+We will plant 2,600 trees and shrubs with the generous support from community partners, including City of Peterborough, County of Peterborough, Township of Douro-Dummer, Selwyn Township, Siemens Canada, NEFAB, students from KPRDSB and PVNCCDSB secondary schools, and with generous financial support from Tree Canada, TD Canada Trust, One Tree Planted, Caterpillar, and U-Haul.

 If residents are looking for ways to contribute, we encourage all watershed residents to celebrate at a distance by planting a tree in their yard, making a donation to Otonabee Conservation or their favourite tree/forest organization, or simply by sharing a photo of their favourite tree online during National Forest Week.

 “Every tree makes a difference in mitigating climate change,” continues Marinigh, “The average tree sequesters 220-225 kg of Carbon over an 80 year period.
-That means that the trees and shrubs we plant this fall will sequester, 1.2 million kg of Carbon over their lifetime.”
+That means that the trees and shrubs we plant this fall will sequester nearly 600,000 kg of Carbon over their lifetime.”